J-Kavanagh-Personal/elliptic-test/README.md

 6. erc_721_transfer_events
 7. erc_1155_transfer_events

-How these are represented is that the crypt address is the hash provided, balance is the balance in ether, and normal transactions,internal_transactions, erc_20_transfer_events, erc_721_transfer_events, erc_1155_transfer_events are the number of transactions and transfer events.
+### How these are represented
+The crypto address is the hash provided in augments to the script, balance is the balance in ether, and normal transactions,internal_transactions, erc_20_transfer_events, erc_721_transfer_events, erc_1155_transfer_events are the number of transactions and transfer events.

 ### What I wanted to do if I had more time